-- The reason for absence - Whether adjustments to the role (on a temporary or more permanent basis) are required, and what they are.
-These might include adjusted work patterns, start and finish times and changes of duties - Future requirements and expectations, e.g. improved attendance - The return to work interview should be recorded and signed by both the duty manager and employee and a copy attached to the employee's file.
+- The reason for absence - Whether and support is required and/or adjustments to the role (on a temporary or more permanent basis) and what they are.
+These might include regular catch up meetings, adjusted work patterns, changes of duties - Future requirements and expectations, e.g. Improved attendance.

+The return to work interview discussion is recorded using a set template and signed by both the manager and employee.
+A copy is attached to the employee's file.

-Where an employee's attendance record gives cause for concern because of the duration or frequency of absence, this should be brought to the attention of the employee through a discussion with the manager.
+Where an employee's attendance record gives cause for concern because of the duration or frequency of absence, this is brought to the attention of the employee through a discussion with the manager.